OmarHedeya95/knowledge-wizard-plugin/Readme.md

+**Notice:** This plugin is best used together with the [vc-copilot](https://github.com/OmarHedeya95/vc-copilot)

 # Explanation
-This is an obsidian plugin that does 2 things:
+This is an obsidian plugin that does 4 things:

 1. It makes all your notes semantically searchable; you can simply highlight any text in your notes (or write new text for that matter) and with a click of a button get all ideas (paragraphs) that are similar to this thought you have just highlighted (through the indexing and re-indexing of new files functionality)